awsdocs/amazon-ecr-user-guide/doc_source/registry-permissions.md

 # Private registry permissions<a name="registry-permissions"></a>

-Amazon ECR uses a **registry policy** to grant permissions to an AWS principal to use the replication and pull through cache features\.
+Amazon ECR uses a **registry policy** to grant permissions to an AWS principal at the private registry level\.
+These permissions are used to scope access to the replication and pull through cache features\.

-The cross account policy type is used to grant permissions to an AWS principal, allowing the replication of the repositories from a source registry to your registry\.
-By default, you have permission to configure cross\-Region replication within your own registry\.
-You only need to configure the registry policy if you're granting another account permission to replicate contents to your registry\.

-A registry policy must grant permission for the `ecr:ReplicateImage` API action\.
-This API is an internal Amazon ECR API that can replicate images between Regions or accounts\.
-You can also grant permission for the `ecr:CreateRepository` permission, which allows Amazon ECR to create repositories in your registry if they don't exist already\.
-If the `ecr:CreateRepository` permission isn't provided, a repository with the same name as the source repository must be created manually in your registry\.
-If neither is done, replication fails\.
-Any failed CreateRepository or ReplicateImage API actions show up in CloudTrail\.
+Amazon ECR only enforces the following permissions at the private registry level\.
+If any additional actions are added to the registry policy, an error will occur\.
++ `ecr:ReplicateImage` – Grants permission to another account, referred to as the source registry, to replicate its images to your registry\.
+This is only used for cross\-account replication\.
++ `ecr:BatchImportUpstreamImage` – Grants permission to retrieve the external image and import it to your private registry\.
++ `ecr:CreateRepository` – Grants permission to create a repository in a private registry\.
+This permission is required if the repository storing either the replicated or cached images doesn't already exist in the private registry\.

+**Note**
+While it is possible to add the `ecr:*` action to a private registry permissions policy, it is considered best practice to only add the specific actions required based on the feature you're using rather than use a wildcard\.

 **Topics**
 + [Setting a private registry permission statement](registry-permissions-create.md)